Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Naha, Japan.

 Any medical examination fees, including x-ray and blood test fees, must be paid directly to the examining physician.
 The cost for the examination varies by required tests.
 Contact lens-wearers should not wear lenses to the exam.
 Please bring your contact lenses and solution with you.
 Please note that all immigrant visa applicants are required to fully disrobe during the examination.

-When your examination is completed, the doctor will provide you with exam results in a sealed envelope.
-DO NOT OPEN THIS ENVELOPE.
+When your examination is completed, the doctor will either provide you with exam results in a sealed envelope or, if your online DS260 application form was submitted on or after January 21, 2020, electronically send the results to the Consulate.
+All K/DV applicants will receive their results in a sealed envelope.
+If you receive a sealed envelope, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.
 Any x-rays taken will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.

 Please use the list below to determine the items that the applicant must bring to the immigrant visa interview: